 Emory joins other universities in the United States and Europe in offering its authors a fund to assist with publication charges for OA journals and books.

 Emory University researchers may apply for the Open Access Publishing Fund by filling out an Open Access Fund Request.
 Please see our funding guidelines below.

 Current Emory University faculty, post-docs, researchers, and graduate and undergraduate students are eligible to apply.
-Excluded from eligibility are adjunct or visiting faculty without an eligible Emory co-author.
+Excluded from eligibility are adjunct/visiting faculty or alumni without an eligible Emory co-author.